opentext-idol/java-idol-indexing-api/src/site/markdown/index.md

 This is a Java API for indexing documents into IDOL servers.

 ## About
-The Autonomy Content Infrastructure (ACI) is a protocol for communicating with HP Autonomy servers using XML over HTTP.
+IDOL servers use an index port for indexing content.
+This library provides a Java API for performing this task.
-This Java API provides an interface for constructing and executing ACI requests and for consuming ACI responses.

 Previous versions were available as jar files from HP Autonomy customer support.

 ## Usage
 java-idol-indexing-api is available from the central Maven repository.